britcorona/First-Capstone/README.md

 Still in the lib folder *npm install*

-Now that everything is installed, make sure **Grunt** is running in the lib folder and the **http-server** is running in the applications *root folder*, and view the Music History webpage.
+Now that everything is installed, make sure **Grunt** is running in the lib folder and the **http-server** is running in the applications *root folder*, and view the Know Thy Car webpage.